http4k/www/src/website/content/ecosystem/http4k/concepts/http.md

 ---
-layout: module
+layout: concept
-type: module
+type: concept
 ecosystem: http4k
-title:  http4k HTTP
+title: HTTP
 description: An explanation of the core function types for dealing with HTTP applications
 ---